bigmlcom/bigmler/docs/index.rst

-                                  used in the anomaly detector construction --anomaly-attributes PATH         Path to a JSON file containing attributes to be used in the anomaly creation call
+                                  used in the anomaly detector construction --anomaly-attributes PATH         Path to a JSON file containing attributes to be used in the anomaly creation call --anomaly-file PATH               Path to a JSON file containing the anomaly info

 Delete Subcommand Options
 -------------------------